 Famous for a wide variety of impressive geological structures, the caverns are an unforgettable experience with pale green stalagmites, formed across the cavern floor.
 Then, look at the dagger shaped stalactites hanging from the ceiling as you investigate the “wedding cake” formations and “ice cream stacks”, created by centuries of acidic water chemically reacting with the limestone.

-Venture through the trail systems surrounding the park as well.
-Take a virtual hike through the mountains that sit over the caverns with fantastic vistas of the Madison River Valley and flower covered hill sides.
+The trails wind through the mountains that sit over the caverns with fantastic vistas of the Madison River Valley and flower covered hill sides.
 In these Central Montana trails, you can experience a variety of ecosystems from lush streams to arid pine covered hill tops, all teeming with an abundance of birds and other wildlife.
 The trails are truly as amazing as the caverns and well worth the experience.